tsipkens/atems/README.md

 ### 1.2 analyze_binary

-Having produced a binary image by any of the above functions, the `agg.analyze_binary` function is used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, etc..
-The function itself takes a binary image, the original image, and the pixel size as inputs, e.g.,
+All of the above methods produce a common output: a binary image.
+The `agg.analyze_binary` function is now used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, among other quantities.
+The function itself takes a binary image, the original image, and the pixel size as inputs, as follows.

 ```Matlab
 Aggs = agg.analyze_binary(imgs_binary,imgs,pixsize,fname);
 ```

 The output is a MATLAB structured array, `Aggs`, containing information about the aggregate.
 The array has one entry for each aggregate found in the image, which is itself defined as any independent groupings of pixels.
 The `fname` argument is optional and adds this tag to the information in the output `Aggs` structure.

 ### 1.3 rolling_ball